New Canaan Marijuana DUI Lawyer

 The difference between alcohol and drug DUI cases is what the state has to prove.
 One difference is in the testing.
 There is the urine test for drugs and a blood or breathalyzer test for alcohol.

-A prosecutor is trying to prove that someone is impaired, or possibly had a Blood Alcohol Content (“BAC”) of a 0.08.
+A prosecutor is trying to prove that someone is impaired, or possibly had a Blood Alcohol Content (“BAC”) of 0.08 or greater.
 In a marijuana DUI case, there is no specific number that the State has to prove.
 The state is looking at different kinds of evidence.

 Evidence in Marijuana DUI Cases

 Often in marijuana cases, the evidence is based on the police officer’s or any other witnesses’ observation that the person in question is impaired.
 For example, police officers will look at someone’s eyes, reaction time, or coherence of speech.
 Most of the time it ends up being more scientific because a medical professional or toxicologist is necessary to present evidence as to what those marijuana levels mean.
-It is not common knowledge like the 0.08 threshold as on alcohol-based case.
+It is not common knowledge like the 0.08 threshold is.

-The prosecution needs to prove that the person operated the motor vehicle.
-In Connecticut, that could be something as simple putting the key in the ignition.
-They also need to prove that someone was impaired by drugs.
+The prosecution needs to prove that the person operated the motor vehicle, in Connecticut; that could be something as simple as putting the key in the ignition while within CT state lines.
+They also need to prove that the person was impaired by drugs.

 For the first arrest, the person might be eligible for a Pre-Trial Program.
 In Connecticut, it is a Diversionary Program called the Pre-Trial Alcohol Education Program.
 It is meant for alcohol DUIs, but people that are charged with drug DUIs could be eligible for that program as well.
 Often the New Canaan marijuana DUI lawyer will argue as to why the person, with his first arrest, should get that program.
 However, if the defendant has already used that program, they are ineligible, and would likely have to plea to a first time DUI.